 - GR01: the greatest individual point source pollution load comes from industrial units.
 Important pollution is also produced from urban waste water, and notable BOD load is produced by aquaculture. - GR02/03: the greatest point source pollution burden comes from industrial units.
 Regarding diffuse pressures, livestock produces the largest amount of pollutants. - GR04: it is evident from the available data collected for point source pollution that the increased pressure on water bodies comes from the Acheloos basin (GR15).
 Significant point source pollution loads are mainly generated by the industrial units and the stabled livestock.
-The greatest effect from non-point source pollution seems to be related to the intense livestock activity in the region, as the organic load, the nitrogen and phosphorus load is estimated to contribute over 90%, 80% and 50% respectively, of the total load.

-- GR05: Significant point source pollution loads are mainly generated by industrial units and stabled livestock.
+The greatest effect from non-point source pollution seems to be related to the intense livestock activity in the region, as the organic load, the nitrogen and phosphorus load is estimated to contribute over 90%, 80% and 50% respectively, of the total load. - GR05: Significant point source pollution loads are mainly generated by industrial units and stabled livestock.
 One of the major sources of non-point source pollution in the area relates to livestock and agriculture.
 In particular, the greatest effect is associated with intense livestock activity in the region, as the organic load, the nitrogen and phosphorus load is estimated to contribute more than 90%, 80% and 60% of the total load respectively. - GR06: it was concluded that the main pollution load is generated by the intense industrial activity.
 Moreover, from the evaluation of quantitative estimates of diffuse sources of pollution it was concluded that surface runoff from cropland and livestock contribute significantly to pollution loads.
 The organic load due to untreated urban sewage contributes more than 60% of the total organic load (BOD t/year), while the effect of nitrogen and phosphorus load due to agricultural activity is greater (75% and 90% respectively). - GR07: the main pressures on surface water bodies come from the sectors of agriculture, industry and livestock.
 From the assessment of quantitative estimates of diffuse sources of pollution it can be concluded that surface runoff from agriculture and livestock contributes significantly to pollution loads.
 The organic load due to livestock contributes more than 78% of the total organic load, while the effect of nitrogen and phosphorus load due to agricultural activity is greater (84% and 95% respectively). - GR08: the increased pressure on the water bodies comes mainly from the river basin of Pinios from various activities (urban waste water treatment plants, livestock activity, industry, mining activities and uncontrolled dumpsites).
 Regarding the pollution load from diffuse sources (mainly from agriculture and stable livestock activity), the organic load and the nitrogen load resulting from livestock is over 90% and 60% respectively, while greater is the influence of phosphorus load due to agricultural activity (about 70%). - GR09/GR10: industrial activity together with livestock and agriculture are the greater pressures within the water district.
 Quantitative estimates of diffuse sources show that the surface runoff from cropland and livestock contribute significantly to pollutant loads.
 The effect of nitrogen and phosphorus load due to agricultural activity is significant.
-It is worth mentioning that the concentration of organic load is generated mostly due to livestock activities, while nitrogen and phosphorus arise in farming and agriculture.
-The mining activity that relates to water pollution is located mainly in the region of Jerrissou, in the southeast of the water districts. - GR11/12: most of the pollution loads come from agriculture, livestock and urban waste.
+It is worth mentioning that the concentration of organic load is generated mostly due to livestock activities, while nitrogen and phosphorus arise in farming and

+- agriculture.
+The mining activity that relates to water pollution is located mainly in the region of Jerrissou, in the southeast of the water districts. - GR11/12: most of the pollution loads come from agriculture, livestock and urban waste. - GR13/14: most of the pollution loads comes from agriculture, livestock, oil mills, atmospheric deposition and sewage from urban settlements that are not served by Urban Waste Water Treatment Plants (UWWTP).